ZenSoftware/zen-backup/README.md

 - [Node v20](https://nodejs.org/)
 - [Docker](https://www.docker.com/) or [Rancher Desktop](https://rancherdesktop.io/)

 We are utilizing pnpm as our package manager.
-Though, you can utilize npm if you prefer by simply deleting the `pnpm-lock.yaml` file and running the equivalent npm commands.
+Though, you can utilize npm if you prefer by running the equivalent npm commands.

 ```bash
 # Project setup steps